KeremTAN/Creational-Patterns-Benchmark/README.md

 # CreationalPatternsBenchmarkTesting

 ## Statement of Work:
-First of all, I would like to remind you that our main priority when using Design Patterns is to write a sustainable and clean code instead of gaining performance.
+<b>First of all, I would like to remind you that our main priority when using Design Patterns is to write a sustainable and clean code instead of gaining performance</b>.

 Our aim in this project is to try to look at creational design patterns from a different perspective.
 It is to try to understand how our project can affect our performance, as well as disrupting the concepts such as sustainable, clean code, etc. in the wrong use of creational design patterns.